serokell/blog-posts/typed-th-in-ghc-9/article.md

 The `template-haskell` package was changed in version 2.17.0.0 and GHC version 9.0 according to the [Make Q (TExp a) into a newtype](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0195-code-texp.rst) proposal, in which the typed expression quasi-quoter (`[|| ... ||]`) now returns a different datatype.

-Under the new specification, typed quotations now return `Quote m => Code m a` instead of `Q (TExp a)`.
+Under the new specification, typed quotations now return `Quote m => Code m a` instead of `Q (TExp a)`, and typed splices expect this new type as well.
 This is a breaking change for existing code, and codebases targeting GHC 9.0 either need to adapt their TTH code or use an alternative approach for compatibility.

 The `Code` newtype is simply a wrapper around an `m (TExp a)`, defined similarly to this: